 Bending in the ribs

-This was the day I most fretted but also the day I was mostly looked forward.
+This was the day I most fretted but also the day I was mostly looking forward to.
 Of all the steps of building the canoe bending the ribs was the one that intimidated me the most since I had zero experience bending wood.
 I understood the principle and knew the steps, but as often is the case it takes me doing something a few times to get the hang of it.
 To compensate for the fact that I could practice only once and with a limited number of ribs I watched Brian’s videos a dozen time to memorize his move, honing down the timing and figure out which kind of bending technique was needed and where.
 I followed is advise and had everything I needed well organized.
 I tested bending just 6 ribs the day before.
 I bent two ribs for each style.
 Testing was good, it gave me a sense of what laid ahead and I had a chance to get some valuable feed back from Brian to correct what I was doing, I needed to bend more aggressively.
 I also came to the conclusion that I needed to shape the bend in my hand within 15 seconds then place the rib and finish up shaping it while the rib was still playable, that made a big difference.
 I was able to work at the wood shop while no one else was there with the help of my buddies who helped with symmetry and alignment and made my job so much easier.
 I didn’t break any ribs and I was quite satisfied with the result.
 The keel pushed up by 1/4 “, totally acceptable according to Brian.
 After lunch we lashed the stringer, that took much longer!

 I bent one rib every 2 minutes, why not enjoy the process?
 That gave me plenty of time between ribs bending and in 64 minutes I was done.
 I used half the water tank of the wallpaper steamer and never had to bother with the kettle I had prepared.